circleci/circleci-docs/jekyll/_cci2/deployment-examples.md

 ## Using Orbs for Deployment

-CircleCI and its partners have developed several many orbs that enable you to quickly deploy applications with minimal config.
+CircleCI and its partners have developed a catalogue of orbs that enable you to quickly deploy applications with minimal config.
 Details of all orbs can be found in the [CircleCI Orbs Registry](https://circleci.com/orbs/registry/).

 ## AWS

-To deploy to AWS S3, follow the steps below.
-There are two versions of the example configuration, one using `version: 2.1` and orbs, and one without orbs using `version: 2`.
-Alternatively, to deploy to AWS ECS from ECR, see the [Deploying to AWS ECS/ECR document]({{ site.baseurl }}/2.0/ecs-ecr/).
+This section covers deployment to S3, ECR/ECS (Elastic Container Registry/Elastic Container Service), as well as application deployment using AWS Code Deploy.
+For an in-depth look at deploying to AWS ECS from ECR, see the [Deploying to AWS ECS/ECR document]({{ site.baseurl }}/2.0/ecs-ecr/).

-### Deploy to AWS S3 Using Orbs
+### Deploy Using the AWS S3 Orb

 For detailed information about the AWS S3 orb, refer to the [CircleCI AWS S3 Orb Reference](https://circleci.com/orbs/registry/orb/circleci/aws-s3) page.
+This section details the use of the AWS S3 orb and `version: 2.1` config for simple deployment, below we will look at the same example without orbs and using using `version: 2` config.

 1. As a best security practice, create a new [IAM user](https://aws.amazon.com/iam/details/manage-users/) specifically for CircleCI.